David-Avila/dCommands/README.md

 # dCommands
 dCommands is just a console app that execute some commands.
-I know it's better to use the default cmd but I thought it should be fun to create my own.
-And I thought right.

 # Features
 The commands introduced can take up to two arguments.
+You can convert from farenheit degrees to celcius , and vice versa.
+You can calculate the square root Of a number.
+I will add more commands soon.

-Right know there are just a few commands available, there are:
+Right know there are just a few commands available.
+To see them just write the command help and you'll get the list of commands along with the description.
-* exit : It's obvious what this command does.
-* file_create : This command creates a file, it takes 2 arguments,
-the name of the file and the content.
-Example: file new_file.txt 'This is written in the file.'
-* file_open : This command shows the content of the text file that is introduced as it's only needed argument.
-Example: file_open new_file.txt

 # Rules
 Since I have only been making this for an afternoon a haven't been